FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.4-2 Reference Point Configuration - Six Point Method

-**Eight point method**：In the tool coordinate system setting function, we calibrate the sensor type tool, use the eight-point method to configure the sensor coordinate system, select the eight-point method, move the sensor laser line to coincide with the calibration line on the calibration board, and keep the sensor and the calibration line as close as possible Closer distance and the calibration point is recognized, record point 1, move about 20mm in the -y/+y direction, adjust the robot so that the laser recognizes the calibration point, record point 2, move about 20mm in the -x/+x direction, and adjust the robot so that the laser Recognize the calibration point, record point 3, move about 20mm in the -y/+y direction, adjust the robot so that the laser recognizes the calibration point, record point 4, move about 5mm in the -rx direction, adjust the robot so that the laser recognizes the calibration point, and record the point 5.
+**Eight point method**: In the tool coordinate system setting function, we calibrate the sensor type tool, use the eight-point method to configure the sensor coordinate system, select the eight-point method, move the sensor laser line to coincide with the calibration line on the calibration board, and keep the sensor and the calibration line as close as possible Closer distance and the calibration point is recognized, record point 1, move about 20mm in the -y/+y direction, adjust the robot so that the laser recognizes the calibration point, record point 2, move about 20mm in the -x/+x direction, and adjust the robot so that the laser Recognize the calibration point, record point 3, move about 20mm in the -y/+y direction, adjust the robot so that the laser recognizes the calibration point, record point 4, move about 5mm in the -rx direction, adjust the robot so that the laser recognizes the calibration point, and record the point 5.
 Move about 5mm in the -ry direction, adjust the robot so that the laser recognizes the calibration point, record point 6, move about 5mm in the -rz direction, adjust the robot so that the sensor recognizes the calibration point, record point 7, move about 5mm in the -rz direction, and adjust the robot so that Laser recognition to the calibration point, record point 8.
 Click Calculate to get the sensor pose, click Apply to complete.

 .. figure:: robot_peripherals/013.png
    :align: center